 Research positions

-• May 2023 - ongoing: Bioinformatician in Rare Diseases in Prof Chris Wallace’s lab.
+• Since May 2023: Bioinformatician in Rare Diseases in Prof Chris Wallace’s lab.
 Handling immuno-deficient patient data and designing analyses for 4 research groups.

-• Statistical analysis of B cell data from immuno-deficient patients in the team of clinical academic Prof Siobhan Burns.
+• Statistical analysis of B cell data from immuno-deficient patients in the team of clinical academic Prof Siobhan Burns with Dr Luiza C. Campos.

-• Mapping thousands of genomes to GRCh38 in the team of biostatistician Dr Ernest Turro.
+• Mapping thousands of genomes to GRCh38 and calling variants for rare diseases in the team of biostatistician Dr Ernest Turro.

 • Managing a reliable archiving solution to preserve patient data (flow cytometry, WGS, transcriptomics) for both secure storage and input to R&D.